 Austin Funeral Home of Whitefish is caring for the Newton family.
 Memorial services will take place at St. Charles Borromeo Catholic Church in Whitefish on November 12th at 11:00 a.m. with a celebration to follow at the Whitefish Lake Golf Club Restaurant from 12:30-2:30 p.m.

-To send flowers to Roland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roland Newton, please visit our floral store.